caigun/nyu-llm-reasoners-a2/README.md

   Feel free to take whatever code you need from assignment 1 (in `student`) and copy it over as a starting point.
 In addition, you will implement distributed training and optimization in this module.
+- [`./examples`](./examples): This folder contains benchmarking examples used in lecture, mostly adapted from Percy Liang's lecutre.
+It also contains a lightly modified version of the weighted sum implementation from the homework assignment.
+Feel free to use these as starting points for your benchmarking.

 Visually, it should look something like: